Tutorial: Civil Court Lawsuits

 Then click on a case number in that list to get more information on that particular case.

-To see what documents are available for viewing onilne in the case, click on the Register of Actions button in the menu on the left.
-For help on viewing the documents, see the About Image Viewing page.
+Then to see what documents are available for viewing onilne in the case, click on the Register of Actions tab (a fee is charged to view some of the files).

 Contra Costa County Superior Court Online